-^{}Sourced from the 2020 National Report
+^{}Sourced from the 2022 National Report

-10. Summary of observer biological sampling
+10. Summary of Scientific Observer biological sampling

-The SIOFA Observer programme aims to cover as much of the fisheries operations as feasible under the operational and financial constraints of fishing in the high seas.
+The SIOFA Scientific Observer programme aims to cover as much of the fisheries operations as feasible under the operational and financial constraints of fishing in the high seas.